saman-barakat/comments-api/servers/go/README.md

-# Go API Server for openapi
+# Go API Server for comments

 This is a sample server.